bytecodealliance/wasmtime/cranelift/isle/docs/language-reference.md

-However, in order to provide a deterministic answer, the system must somehow specify which rule will be applied in such a situation based on precedence, or specificity, or some other tie-breaker.
+However, in order to provide a deterministic answer, the system must somehow specify which rule will be applied in such a situation based on precedence, specificity, or some other tie-breaker.
 A common heuristic is "more specific rule wins".
 We will see how ISLE resolves this question below by using both this heuristic and an explicit priority mechanism.[^4]